e2forlife/PSoC-SSD1306-Driver/README.md

-# PSoC-FreeRTOS
+# PSoC-SSD1306-Driver
-Implementation of FreeRTOS as a PSoC Creator Component
+Implementation of a Driver for the SSD1306 Display controller as a PSoC Creator Component

-This project is an implementation of the FreeRTOS (http://www.freertos.org) RTOS as a component that can be dragged on to a PSoC Creator schematic and configured from the configuration dialog windws.
-Additionally, a group of "Driver" APIs are being developed to provide a thread-safe (task-safe) way to access the unique programmable perepherals within any PSoC implementation.

-I have also included the E2ForLife CLI shell, which was designed to work with FreeRTOS, and replace the FreeRTOS+CLI extension to FreeRTOS.
-The CLI shell is an easy to use command line interface useful as a test/debug/maintenance interface or as the primary interface to your application.

-FreeRTOS is developed, maintainted, and owned solely by Real Time Engineers ltd. and is not associated with E2ForLife.
-Please see the FreeRTOS licensing information http://www.freertos.org/a00114.html for more informations regarding using FreeRTOS in your own applications.
+This project is a general driver for the implementing a display using the SSD1306 driver chip to your projects.
+Using the driver requires external components to the driver, such as I2C or I/O pins to be used to interface with the control.